 One of the major factors for this is its size.
 The city proper is less than fifty square miles.
 Because of its small size, properties are in short supply and the city is therefore considered a seller’s market.
 This lack of availability means increased competition among buyers.
 According to the rules of supply and demand, a market will see increased prices and faster sales if there are more buyers than available properties.

-The outlook for the Boston real estate market is continued growth through 2021.
+The outlook for the Boston real estate investment market is continued growth through 2021.
 The biggest issue looming in the future for the city is the lack of affordable housing and more closings for first-time homeowners.

 With a projected appreciation rate of 7%, a housing market bubble does not seem to be on the horizon for Boston.

 Boston real estate market’s high demand for rentals

 Most advantageous for multifamily investors, increased property cost will mean most people will choose to rent in Boston, meaning no shortage of prospective tenants.
 While housing and therefore business costs are nothing to scoff at, Boston has better employment prospects and population growth than its competitors on the East Coast.
 This makes the Boston real estate market a safe bet for new investors.

 As previously mentioned, Boston boasts some of the best higher education institutions in the country, and within a higher land density than anywhere on earth.
 A multifamily purchase in a well-chosen area could potentially target tens of thousands of students.
 Boston even bests larger markets such as New York City in this regard.

 Students and young professionals are competing for rental properties in a fashion unmatched anywhere else.
 This creates a truly unique investment opportunity.

 Great rental income in the Boston real estate market.